-(b) Pursuant to the issuance of flow-through shares described in note 7(a), the Company was required to spend approximately \$411,450 on Canadian Exploration Expenditures before the end of 2017; it achieved this expenditure commitment before December 31, 2016.
+(b) Pursuant to the issuance of flow-through shares described in note 7(a), the Company is required to spend approximately \$1,200,000 on Canadian Exploration Expenditures before the end of 2018.
+To date, the Company spent approximately \$1,125,000 of qualifying expenditures.